 If unsuccessful for a place this year in Reception we have a waiting list which you may join.
 If you wish to appeal about an unsuccessful application we follow the Schools Admissions Appeals Code.
 Click here for a copy of our Admissions Policy and the Appeals timetable and details.

-From time to time we have spaces so if you would like your Reception, Year 1 or Year 2 child to come our school then please contact Mandy on 0117 3790777 or e mail on firstname.lastname@example.org.
+From time to time we have spaces so if you would like your Reception, Year 1, 2 or 3 child to come our school then please contact Cameron on 0117 3790777 or e-mail on firstname.lastname@example.org.

 Will siblings get priority?